We all must answer one day to our God, the Creator of the universe and all that is in it!

 What a bold statement from our Lord Jesus Christ!

-In other words, man and his self-justification are DETESTABLE by God’s holy standards.
+In other words, sinful man and his self-justification are DETESTABLE by God’s holy standards.

-And again, we’re NOT talking about man’s sin here… we’re talking about man’s own attempts at goodness.
+And again, we’re NOT talking about man’s sins here… we’re talking about man’s own attempts at goodness, or righteousness! (think about how foolish it is for a sinner to try to justify himself before our Holy God!)

-That’s a big part of the message of Biblical Justification.
-Understanding man’s total depravity in the eyes of God sets the stage for man to receive the Savior.
+Understanding one’s TOTAL DEPRAVITY in the eyes of God sets the stage for a person to receive the Savior with his heart.

-And God has made Himself very clear to those who are willing to listen.
+And throughout the Bible, God has made Himself very clear to those who are willing to listen.

 This question should be part of our preaching of the Gospel!

-And if God can’t look upon sin with favor, then how can sinful man possibly be saved into heaven with Him?
+And since God can’t look upon sin with favor, how can sinful man possibly be saved into heaven with Him?

 The Bible tells us that God hates sin, and that He must judge sin.
-And man is born in sin and is therefore under the condemnation of death.
+And that man is born in sin and is therefore under the condemnation of death!

 Don’t believe me??
 Then look up all these passages for yourself.
 (Gen 8:21, Job 14:4,15:14-16, Psa 51:5,58:3, Joh 3:18,36, Rom 5:12, Eph 2:3)